 Mix in the collagen peptides.
 Stir the batter with a spatula until the mixture starts to thicken.
 Then, fold the chopped chocolate into the dough.

-Using a small cookie scoop, scoop the dough onto a small, parchment-lined baking sheet or large plate.
-Freeze the bites for 10-15 minutes to harden.
+Using a small cookie scoop, scoop the filling and roll into balls.
+Place them on a parchment-lined baking sheet or large plate.
+Freeze the balls for 20 minutes to harden.

 Make the Chocolate Coating